Antequera: Middle Ages

 The city became part of the Kingdom of Seville, a realm of the Crown of Castile.
 On 20 February 1448, despite some earlier reluctance to take such a dangerous measure in a relatively big town, John II granted Antequera the privilege of homicianos, thus easing the conditions for the settling of criminals seeking redemption.
-However demographic growth in Antequera, a borderland that had been recently endangered by the military campaign undertaken by Muhammad X in the area, did not substantially improve.
+However demographic growth in Antequera, a borderland that had been recently endangered by the military campaign undertaken by Muhammad X of Granada in the area, did not substantially improve.
 By 1477 the situation was critical.
 Nasrids attempted to conquer the city, ravaging the crops and firing housing.

 The city served as major military power base during the War of Granada.

 Population boomed after the conquest of Málaga by the Catholic Monarchs in 1487 (and the ensuing conquest of Granada in 1492), as concerns about military insecurity were left in the past.